MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-update-process-for-office-365-proplus.md

 ![Office version at Office Updates](images/15f0ae22-60d6-4484-838a-08b5e1312988.jpg)

-## Update process for Office 365 ProPlus
+## Update process for Microsoft 365 Apps
 <a name="Process"> </a>

 There are three steps that occur automatically when the update process runs for Microsoft 365 Apps: